NigelFinegan5p/project4/Testing.md

 ## The fix

-Using this chrome extension we were able to locate the issue in a <hr> tag, Horizontal Rule tag and the solution was to add width 300px to the <hr> tag, therefore solving the issue and allowing full mobile responsiveness.
+Using this chrome extension I were able to locate the issue in a hr tag, the Horizontal Rule tag and the solution was to add width 300px to the hr tag, therefore solving the issue and allowing full mobile responsiveness without the border overruns which were occuring.

+Before implementing a final solution to this I tested 200px.
+250px, 300px, 350px and 400px.

+Thanks to Thomas Wharton - Learning Success Tutor - Code Institute